Better Generalization with Semantic IDs: A Case Study in Ranking for Recommendations: Conclusion and Future Work

 \subsection{Overview}

-Given content embeddings for our corpus of videos, we propose an \textit{efficient} two-stage approach\footnote{Using content embeddings directly in the ranking model would be an example of a single-stage alternative.} to leverage content signal in a large scale ranking model, with the goal to improve generalization under data-distribution shift.
+Given content embeddings for a corpus of items, in contrast with the approach of directly using the embeddings as input feature, we propose an \textit{efficient} two-stage approach to leverage content signal in downstream recommendation models.

-\begin{itemize} \item\textit{Stage 1: Efficient compression of content embeddings into discrete Semantic IDs}.
-We use a Residual Quantization technique called RQ-VAE~\citep{lee2022autoregressive, zegh2021soundstream, rajput2023recommender} to quantize content embeddings - a 256 dimensional floats, into discrete tokens to capture semantic information about a video.
-We store all the tokens corresponding to a video using a single 64 bit integer.
-This translates to a $(256 \times 4~\text{bytes}) / (8~\text{bytes}) = 128\times$ compression in terms of storage for a single instance of a video.
-This compression was imperative to leverage content signals for personalization using user's watch history.
-Once trained, we freeze the trained RQ-VAE model and use it for training downstream ranking model in Stage 2.
+\begin{itemize} \item \textit{Stage 1: Efficient compression of content embeddings into discrete Semantic IDs}.
+We propose a Residual Quantization technique called RQ-VAE~\cite{rajput2023recommender, lee2022autoregressive, zegh2021soundstream} to quantize dense content embeddings into discrete tokens to capture semantic information about videos.
+This compression is crucial to allow us to efficiently represent a user's past history because each item can be efficiently be represented as a few integers rather than high-dim embeddings.
+Once trained, we freeze the trained RQ-VAE model and use it for training the downstream ranking model in Stage 2.

-\item\textit{Stage 2: Training Ranking model with Semantic IDs}.
-We use the quantization model from Stage 1, to map each video to its Semantic ID and then train embeddings for Semantic ID n-grams, along with the rest of the ranking model (Section~\ref{sec:sid-vid-repr}). \end{itemize}
+\item \textit{Stage 2: Training the ranking model with Semantic IDs}.
+We use the model from Stage 1 to map each item to its Semantic ID and then train embeddings for Semantic ID, along with the rest of the ranking model (Section~\ref{sec:sid-vid-repr}).
+In practical scenario, ranking models are typically trained sequentially on recently logged data.